hubleto/developer/book/content/pages/modules/sales/leads/permissions.md

 # Permissions

 This is the lists of permissions for the module Leads.
-The first list shows the availible operations for models.
+The first list shows the available operations for models.
-The second list show the availible permissions for controllers.
+The second list show the available permissions for controllers.

 ## Model Permissions